-How To Find The Best, Affordable Fastpitch Gloves
+How to Find the Best Affordable Fastpitch Softball Gloves

 Online Versus In-Store

-To get this best deal on the right fastpitch softball glove, you may want to consider conducting some research at your local sporting goods store and trying some gloves on, before ultimately making a purchase online, where the prices are lower.
+To get the best deal on the right fastpitch softball glove, you may want to consider conducting some research at your local sporting goods store and trying some gloves on.
+Then, make a purchase online, where the prices are lower.

 To save the most money, it is recommended to shop for a glove during the offseason, as this is when sports stores will heavily discount these products.